Wajeed-msft/DevicePermissionsDemo/README.md

 1. Go to Device Permissions Demo Tab.
 1. Click on respective button to test the scenario.
 You will get prompt to accept permission request.
 ![Accept Permissions](Images/Accept%20Permissions.png)
-1. You can also try this on Mobile.
+1. You can also try this on Mobile.<br/>
 ![Mobile Demo](Images/Mobile%20Demo.png)

 > [!IMPORTANT]